Naman1997/blog.cyberloki.dev/content/posts/project-black-ctf.md

 Flag 1: PRJBLK{1/6:_fIR$t_0f_m@nY_fL@gz._wHEr3_W1lL_Y0u_pUT_Th3M_@1l?}
 ```

-Upon accessing the `api` directory, we are greeted with another flag and the list of files on the webserver.
+Upon accessing the `api/listing.php` file that is mentioned in the decoded cipher, we are greeted with another flag and the list of files on the webserver.

 {{< figure src=/images/project-black-ctf/image7.png >}}